2021 Valorant Champions

 The 2021 Valorant Champions was an esports tournament for the first-person shooter video game Valorant.
 It was the first-ever edition of VALORANT Champions, the culmination of Valorant Champions Tour, an annual international tournament organized by the game's developer Riot Games.
 The tournament was held from December 1 to 12 in Berlin, Germany.
 Sixteen teams qualified for the tournament based on their result via 2021 VALORANT Masters: Stage 3, the regional Circuit Point standings in the year, and the regional Last Chance Qualifiers.

 "Die For You" was the tournament's theme song, put together by Grabbitz, while Zedd, and Dabin, produced their own respective remix versions of the theme song.

 Acend won the Valorant world championship after defeating Gambit Esports in the finals by a score of 3–2.
+Aleksander "zeek" Zygmunt from Acend was named the tournament MVP.

 Venues

 Berlin was the city chosen to host the competition.
 The Group Stage was held at the Marlene-Dietrich-Halle, while the Semifinals and Finals was held at the Verti Music Hall.